MFA ServiceNow MCP — LLM Setup Guide¶

 - Tool package

 Which tool package do you need?
-1. standard — Core tools (incidents, changes, catalog) [default] 2. service_desk — Standard + assignment, SLA, escalation 3. portal_developer — Standard + portal widgets, pages, themes 4. platform_developer — Standard + scripts, flows, update sets 5. full — Everything (110+ tools)
+1. standard — Core tools (incidents, changes, catalog) [default] 2. service_desk — Standard + assignment, SLA, escalation 3. portal_developer — Standard + portal widgets, pages, themes 4. platform_developer — Standard + scripts, flows, update sets 5. full — Broadest packaged surface with bundled workflows (53 tools)

 Store as $TOOL_PACKAGE.
 Default: standard